dotnet/roslyn/docs-Metalama/Merging.md

 See Modifications.md to better understand the changes done for Metalama.

+## 3. Enable original NuGet sources

+Uncomment the original NuGet sources in NuGet.config file.
+Do this now, because in the next steps, all the new packages will get restored on your machine, so you'll be able to backup them.

-## 3. Update eng-Metalama\MainVersions.props
+## 4. Update eng-Metalama\MainVersions.props

 Set RoslynVersion to the source Roslyn version.

-## 4. Regenerate generated source files
+## 5. Regenerate generated source files

 See Modifications.md for details.

-## 5. Make sure all test are green
+## 6. Make sure all test are green

-To run Roslyn tests, execute `b test`.
+To run Metalama.Compiler tests, execute `b test`.
-To run Metalama.Compiler tests, execute `dotnet test src\Metalama\Metalama.Compiler.UnitTests\Metalama.Compiler.UnitTests.csproj`.
+To run all Roslyn tests, execute `b test -p TestAll`.

+## 7. Backup new NuGet packages

+- If the project has not been built, or the repo got cleaned, execute `b build`.
+- Execute `b push-nuget-dependencies`.

+If authentication fails when pushing, copy one of the failing `nuget push` commands, and execute it wih an `--interactive` flag.
+Then execute the previous command again.

+This step only works correctly, when all packages have been restored in the working copy of the repo, and the repo has not been cleaned afterwards.

+## 8. Disable original NuGet sources

+Comment out the original NuGet sources in NuGet.config again.
+Never push the NuGet.config file with the original sources uncommented, so we know that a package is missing in the backup feed early enough.

-## 6. Update Metalama Framework
+## 9. Update Metalama Framework

 See docs\updating-roslyn.md in the Metalama repo.